dfsoeten/mtg-spoiler-bot/readme.md

 ## Options
+The following options can be changed in `config.json`, these options will impact how the application is ran.

 | Option           | Values    | Description                                                             |
 |------------------|-----------|-------------------------------------------------------------------------|
 | domain           | [url]     | Domain of mythicspoiler.com, probably don't wanna touch this            |